-Sean Preece was appointed as the company secretary of the company with effect from 30 August 2019.
-He joined the consolidated entity in 2013.
-Sean commenced his career in the financial services industry at St. George Bank in 1993.
-Sean has worked with groups such as Challenger, IOOF and Ord Minnett and has extensive knowledge and expertise in both wealth and credit services.
+Sean Preece was appointed as the Company Secretary for the YBR group of companies and its affiliates on 30 August 2019.
+He joined the consolidated entity in 2012.
+Sean has over 25 years' experience in financial services having worked in executive roles with groups such as St George Bank, Challenger, IOOF and Ord Minnett and has extensive knowledge and expertise in both wealth and credit services.